magnusandy/skeleteonFlip/README.md

     - Help Page
     - buttons for end pages (contine for victory or menu for end);
     - Display names of difficulty in the options
+    - double button press error on victory, need to handle this on all buttons

 Second Iteration (upgrades):
     - track coins